dian-lun-lin/physical-design-algorithms/floorplan_sequencepair/README.md

 ##  Eight threads
 The following table shows runtime of my SPF implementaion on benchmark 2 and 3 using eight threads.
 The benchmark 2 and 3 are the largest bechmarks that require the longest runtime to find a valid solution.
-For benchmark 2, we can clearly see my implementation using eight threads acheves times speed-up compared to single thread implementaion.
+For benchmark 2, we can clearly see my implementation using eight threads acheves ~4 times speedup compared to single thread implementaion.
 For benchmark 3, the runtime improvement is not significant since a valid solution in benchmark 3 is extremely hard to find.
 The SA keep finding local minimum and cannot jump out of the local minimum.